-You’ve started writing a novel.
+You’ve (finally) decided to write your novel.
 You’ve written ten or 100 pages, and it’s painful, because your characters refuse to come alive.
 You feel like a puppet master, jerking strings on lumps of wood.

 I’ve had that happen on a couple of novels, and it wasn’t pleasant.